 History Net 100 Greatest Sports Movies—A ranked list of the best sports films of all time.

-Hollywood.com The Ultimate Movie Bucket List: Top 100 Movies of All Time—Perhaps to nobody's surprise, The Bucket List does not appear on this mainstream list that also leans popular.
+Hollywood.com The Ultimate Movie Bucket List: Top 100 Movies of All Time—Perhaps to nobody's surprise, The Bucket List does not appear on this mainstream list.

 IFC The 50 Greatest Sex Scenes in Cinema—The cable channel selected 50 films with scenes that are heavily repeated on DVDs.
 This link is from Listal.